A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: Results

 \subsection{Hadronic scenarios: kernel test cases}

-After having investigated the differences in the leptonic modules of the codes, we can compare the implementation of hadronic interactions.
+After investigating the differences in the leptonic modules of the codes, we can compare the implementation of hadronic interactions.
 To better identify potential discrepancies, we study first the injection spectra of secondary particles produced in interactions of protons with non-evolving (fixed) photon distributions.
 The purpose of this comparison is to test the implementation of the conventional kernel functions for the production spectra of secondaries.

-We start by studying proton-photon interactions between mono-energetic\footnote{A truly mono-energetic distribution cannot be implemented in codes using discretized energy grids.
-A mono-energetic distribution is therefore approximated by the most narrow box-like energy distribution allowed by the grid resolution.} protons and photons following a grey-body distribution.
+We start by studying proton-photon interactions between mono-energetic\footnote{A truly mono-energetic distribution cannot be implemented in codes that are expecting as input parameters the minimum/maximum energy of the particle distribution and the spectral index.
+A mono-energetic distribution is therefore approximated by the most narrow box-like energy distribution allowed by the grid resolution.} protons and photons following a grey-body distribution\footnote{A radiation field with a spectrum following the Planck function of temperature $T$, but with a total energy density smaller than $u_{\rm BB} = a T^4$.}.
 We choose protons with $\gamma_p = 10^6$ and a grey-body photon distribution of temperature $T_\gamma = 10^6$ K and compactness $\ell_{\gamma} = 8.1 \times 10^{-5}$; this is a dimensionless measure of the radiation energy density $u_{\gamma}$ and is defined as $\ell_{\gamma} = u_{\gamma} \sigma_T R /(3 m_e c^2)$.
 For the adopted parameters, photomeson interactions of protons with photons from the peak of the grey-body distribution, $\epsilon_{pk} \sim 3 k_B T$, happen close to the $\Delta^+$ resonance.
 Due to much lower energy threshold for Bethe-Heitler interactions ($\sim m_e/m_{\pi}$), the selected parameters lead to far-from threshold Bethe-Heitler interactions.
-These are characterized by broad (almost flat) energy injection spectra \citep{karavola_arxiv}.
+These are characterized by broad (almost flat) energy injection spectra \citep{karavola}.